-The total amount available to support this work is £xxx.
+The total amount available to support this work is £40,000.
 Applicants should attach a breakdown of their budget with their proposals, and explain what each budget line covers and how they have calculated their costs.

 12: Scoring Methodology

+The College will evaluate tenders on the basis of most economically advantageous.

+The lowest cost offered in the tender may not be accepted.

+The College is under no obligation to accept any tender.